FirebaseExtended/angularfire/docs/reference.md

 ### $deleteUser()

-Removes the currently authenticated user.
+Deletes the currently authenticated user.
 This function returns a promise that is resolved when the user has been successfully removed on the Firebase Authentication servers.

 ```js
 $scope.authObj.$deleteUser().then(function() {